McCastles/JMC/README.md

     convert('./examples/*.json');
 ```

-* The second parameter is arbitrary.
+* The second parameter is optional.
 If given, converted .md files will be saved according to the given path, copying the structure of original folder.
 The default output file name is markdowns.

-* The third paramenter is arbitrary.
+* The third paramenter is optional.
 If true, the converter will try to convert meta-schema rather than object-describing one.

-* The fourth parameter is arbitrary.
+* The fourth parameter is optional.
 If given, custom template file will be taken into consideration.
 To customize converted Markdown files, custom template file should contain references to template .md files.
 For instance:
 ```json
     "Title": "./src/defaultTemplates/Title.md",
 ```